melezhik/Sparrow6/documentation/development.md

 `task-run` function or s6 cli accepts the first argument with a path to some directory.

-This is where Sparrow looks for a task code ( task.* file ) when executes a task.
+This is where Sparrow looks for a task code ( task.* file ) when it executes a task.

-Ypi can organize a folders structure as you wish:
+You can organize a folder structure as you wish:

     animals/cow/task.raku